GfSE/SAF-Specification/README.md

 **thats the reason for making the repository private**

-This is working, but needs polishing
+This is done, but needs polishing
 * conceptual model
 * stereotypes
+* stakeholders

 To be done
 * viewpoints
 * domain documentation
-* stakeholders
+* concept area diagrams
-* concerns
+* concerns by categories

 # Viewpoints
 ## Operational Domain